Charles de Salaberry

-Lieutenant Colonel Charles-Michel d'Irumberry de Salaberry, CB (November 19, 1778 – February 27, 1829) was a Canadian military officer and statesman of the seigneurial class who served in various campaigns for the British Army.
-He won distinction for repelling the American advance on Montreal during the War of 1812.
+Lieutenant-Colonel Charles-Michel d'Irumberry de Salaberry, CB (19 November 1778 – 27 February 1829) was a Canadian military officer and politician who served in the French Revolutionary and Napoleonic Wars and War of 1812.
+He is best known for repelling an American invasion of Quebec at the Battle of the Chateauguay.

 Early years

-Born at the manor house of Beauport (east of Quebec City) in Lower Canada on November 19, 1778 the son of Ignace-Michel-Louis-Antoine d'Irumberry de Salaberry.
+Born at the manor house of Beauport (east of Quebec City) in Lower Canada on 19 November 1778 the son of Ignace-Michel-Louis-Antoine d'Irumberry de Salaberry.
 Charles was one of four sons in a family with a long tradition of military service.
 Generations of the family had served as officers of the Royal Army in France, and then in the New World.
-When the British acquired Canada in 1763 the family continued its military traditions in British service.
+When the British acquired Canada in 1763, the family continued its military traditions in British service.
 Charles-Michel's father, Ignace de Salaberry, was Seigneur de Chambly et de Beaulac, and was also a British Army officer who had fought in the defence of Quebec during the American Revolutionary War, and later served as a member of the Legislative Assembly of Lower Canada, and the Legislative Council of Lower Canada.